Boluomodudu/Accident_Analysis/README.md

 The analysis results are summarised as follows;
 - Cars are involved in the most accidents, with cars constituting almost 80% of all casualties in the previous and current years.
+- There are minimal Fatal Casualties, with just 1.7% of all casualties being Fatal.
+- Casualties pick up at the beginning of the year, risisng slightly throughout the year, peaking in November and finally dorpping drastically in December.
+- It is being observed that there is a drop in accidents during the "festive seasons" or "break periods" like August/September (Summer breaks) and December/January (Festivities).
+- Average casualties in the current year is lower than the previous year.
+- Dry roads have been seen to be the road surface with most account of accidents and single carriageways is the road type with the highest casualties.
+- Casualties take place in the Rural area about 61% of the time and about 72% of the time accidents take place in daytime.